Overview

 In the late 1960s and early 1970s, Congress passed a series of transparency laws designed to bring greater accountability to the federal government.1

-The first such law, the Freedom of Information Act (FOIA), requires government agencies to provide access to agency documents upon public request so long as one of a series of exceptions (protecting documents related to national defense, trade secrets, and internal deliberative matters, among other things) is not met.2
+The first such law, the Freedom of Information Act (FOIA), requires government agencies to provide access to agency documents upon public request so long as none of a series of exceptions (protecting documents related to national defense, trade secrets, and internal deliberative matters, among other things) applies.2

-Another law, the Government in the Sunshine Act (Open Meetings Act), requires that, with notable exceptions, meetings of federal government agencies and regulatory bodies be open to the public, along with their decisions and records.3
+Another law, the Government in the Sunshine Act (also known as the Open Meetings Act), requires that, with notable exceptions, meetings of federal government agencies and regulatory bodies be open to the public, along with their decisions and records.3

 The term “agency” under the FOIA means, with certain non-relevant exceptions, “each authority of the Government of the United States.”4